 “ELeague,” TBS – This show airs on Friday nights and is basically video-game competitions shot in a studio in Midtown Atlanta.

-“Greenleaf” OWN (third season in production)– Scripted drama about a megachurch shot in Atlanta, fictionally set in Memphis.
+“Greenleaf” OWN (third season airing)– Scripted drama about a megachurch shot in Atlanta, fictionally set in Memphis.
 Oprah is actively involved and has a recurring role in it.
 Show debuted in 2016.
-A third season is coming in 2018.

 “Saints and Sinners” Bounce TV (third season aired) The network’s first-ever drama series will center around the pursuit of power, intertwined with deceit, greed, corruption and murder – all set against a backdrop of a large southern church.
 Season two debuted in March, 2017.
 Season three debuted in April, 2018.